CottageLabs/journalcheckertool/Importer/README.md

 This runs the following imports

+* Locally
   * Journal autocomplete data import
   * Institution autocomplete data import
+  * Funder config
+  * Funder language
 * JCT import, which in turn imports from
   * Journals form Crossref and DOAJ
   * TJ
   * SA Prohibited data
   * Rights retention data
-  * Funder config
-  * Funder language
   * TA

 This will send an email, when the importer has finished running the commands needed to invoke an import.
 The import task itself runs in the background and could take a couple of hours to complete.